By Marshall Cates

 CLICK AN IMAGE TO ENLARGE

 In preparation for upcoming elections for officers for the Folk Dance Federation of California, South I was asked "Why do we need a federation?"
 Rather than give a quick answer, I decided to put out a survey to about 30 people associated with the Federation and another 10 not associated.
 I posed 10 reasons why we should support the Federation followed by a reason for and a reason against.
 I then asked recipients to respond with comments.
 I append the survey with comments, but let me first convey the most responded reason.

 We need the Federation because it provides an umbrella under which we can all come together to share our interest in folk dancing, to enjoy each other's company, and to learn from each other.

 We provide insurance and tax exempt status so that our members can more easily find places to dance, we co-sponsor festivals to bring us together in dance, we publish Folk Dance Scene to keep us informed, and we run a camp each year to give us new dances.
-We do know that the Federation is not for all folk dancers.
-We do little or nothing to support the coffee house dancer who doesn't like choreographed dances done to recorded music.
-However, for club dancers, we provide many services.
+We do know that the Federation is not for all but we provide many services for all folk dancers.

 Here is my survey in bold, followed by my own rebuttal, also in bold, followed by some of the responses, which are in italics.

 Following this article are comments by Loui Tucker, Past President of the Folk Dance Federation of California (North).